stuartroland/Granular-Sampler/README.md

 The only basic building blocks used to create this sampler were the Gain and SndBuf classes built into the ChucK language, SndBuf being a class that can read an audio file and play back a single instance of that file.

 ## Examples
+Included are a couple examples of audio files before and after being processed with the granulator.
+First is a hi-hat which was stretched way out to 16x the original length without being pitch shifted.
+Second is a recording of some crickets which was pitch shifted down by an octave and stretched to 20x its original length, making it sound more like eerie bird calls.
+Note: the same hi-hat sound can be found labeled as "example.wav" in the testing directory, along with the code to run it yourself and granulate it live.
+Below are instructions on how to do this or granulate any audio file you like.

 ## Running the Code
 #### Installing ChucK